NuVotifier/NuVotifier/usage.md

 must be the same on your BungeeCord as well as your backend Bukkit servers.
 If they are not the same, the backend will not be able to receive the vote.

+#### Filtering servers

+If you only wish to send votes to some servers, but not all, there is a section within `pluginMessaging` called `excludedServers`.
+By default, this section is commented out, and will never filter out any servers.
+If you wish to filter out servers, uncomment this list and fill it with the names of servers you do not want to send votes to.

 #### Plugin Messaging Vote Caching

 In the event that the backend server does not have anyone on it from the BungeeCord instance, the vote will need to be cached